The crypto ecosystem is ever-evolving. And as the media increasingly covers the subject, many people are left wondering: What is stablecoin?

-Launched in the early days of cryptocurrencies, in 2014, BitUSD was the first stablecoin issued as a token on the BitShare blockchain.
+Launched in 2014, BitUSD was the first stablecoin issued as a token on the BitShare blockchain.
 The pioneering stablecoin was the brainchild of two prominent figures in the blockchain industry, Charles Hoskinson and Dan Larimer.
-The token was backed by the core token of BitShares, BTS, and was collateralized by a range of other cryptos - all locked in a smart contract to act as collateral.
+The token was backed by the core token of BitShares, BTS, and was collateralized by a range of other cryptos — all locked in a smart contract to act as collateral.

 The rise of Tether ($USDT)

 Tether allows individuals to quickly and efficiently transfer value from one exchange to another without using a volatile cryptocurrency.
-The fact that a US dollar backs tether appealed to stock magnates and daily traders.
-Its relevance as an alternative to fiat provides an avenue for investors to park their investments when the market is volatile.
+The fact that a US dollar backs Tether appealed to stock magnates and daily traders.
+As an alternative to fiat, it provides a place for investors to park their investments when the market is volatile.

 The crypto market's most significant coins are also its most controversial.
-Tether critics argue the stablecoin isn't backed by the real US dollar and instead prints USDT tokens out of thin air.
+Tether critics have argued that the stablecoin isn't backed by the real US dollar and USDT tokens are conjured out of thin air.

-The criticism comes after Tether hit a hurdle in 2018.
-Instead of going under an audit, the company parted ways with the audit firm.
-A year later, a New York Attorney General probed the currency and conceded that US dollars don't entirely back the token.
+The criticism mounted after Tether hit a hurdle in 2018.
+Instead of undergoing an audit, the company parted ways with the audit firm.
+A year later, a New York Attorney General probed the currency, claiming that Tether did not have the resources to fully back the token.
 Tether and Bitfinex eventually paid $18.5 million to the State of New York and agreed to meet new transparency reporting requirements to settle the matter without admitting the charges.

-Launched in September 2018 by Circle, USDC is a stablecoin pegged to 1:1 value with the US dollar.
-Tether was certainly under heavy speculation, which led to a rise in other US dollar-backed stablecoins that are transparent and audited.
+Launched in September 2018 by Circle, USD Coin is a stablecoin pegged to 1:1 value with the US dollar.
+Tether was under heavy speculation, which led to a rise in other US dollar-backed stablecoins that are transparent and audited.
 USDC is both regulated and audited and works almost similarly to Tether.

 The stablecoin isn't created like other cryptocurrencies.
 Instead, it's available as Solana SPL, ERC-20, and Algorand ASA tokens.
 A purchaser can buy USDC using US dollars on multiple exchanges.

 USDC is currently issued on multiple blockchains but was introduced on the Ethereum blockchain in 2018.
-The rising gas fee on the Ethereum network pushed the need to launch the token on other networks with a relatively smaller fee.
+Rising gas fees on the Ethereum network pushed the need to launch the token on other networks with a relatively smaller fee.
 Therefore, the coin was issued on several networks, including Algorand, Solana, and Stellar.

 TrueUSD is a fully collateralized, transparently verified, and legally protected ERC-20 token pegged to the US dollar.
 The stablecoin was launched in 2018 as part of the TrustToken asset tokenization platform.
-Instead of keeping US dollars in one place, the TrueUSD system holds the collateral in bank accounts of different fiduciary partners that have signed escrow agreements.
+TrueUSD holds collateral in bank accounts of fiduciary partners that have signed escrow agreements.
 These bank accounts are subject to monthly audits to ensure trust in TrueUSD.

-TrueUSD tokens are issued on the Bitcoin network via the Omni Protocol to ensure no one is in charge of issuing tokens; however, the tokens are based on the Ethereum network advanced issuance framework.
+TrueUSD tokens are issued on the Bitcoin network via the Omni Protocol so that no one oversees the issuance of tokens.
+However, the tokens are based on the Ethereum network advanced issuance framework.